bcap/awstool/README.md

 ## Setup

 The commands rely on having your AWS credentials properly configured.
 This is normally done while configuring the `aws` cli, which is normally done with:

     aws configure

-If your organization uses SSO login, be sure to configure it with
+If your organization uses SSO login, be sure to configure it with:

     aws configure sso

-And then login with
+And then login with:

     aws sso login

 In case you have multiple aws accounts, be sure to use the `--profile` flag in the above commands so you can configure/login to different accounts.
 The tools implemented here also supports the `--profile` flag